 We hope to see you there!

-Due to great response, we are extending our $25 Intro Special for New Students to October 2014! $25 for 2 weeks of Unlimited classes plus free Intro Uniform!!
+Due to great response, we are extending our FREE Intro Special for New Students to December 2014!
+2 weeks of Unlimited classes plus free Intro Shirt!!

 6R Martial Arts is now registering students for After School, Camps and all Martial Arts Classes (Ages 3 and up)!!
 Don't forget to register for Afterschool, Summer and Day Camps, and Classes.
 Register today to reserve your child's spot!